Georgian wine PDO

 Overview

-Ojaleshi is one of western Georgia's most characterful PDOs (Protected Designations of Origin), producing naturally semi-sweet or dry red wines from the native Ojaleshi (ოჯალეში) grape.
-The appellation lies in the Samegrelo region, along the Enguri River valley, where humid sea air from the Black Sea meets the cool mountain winds of the Caucasus foothills.
+Ojaleshi is one of western Georgia's most distinctive Protected Designations of Origin, producing red wines from the indigenous Ojaleshi (ოჯალეში) grape in both dry and naturally semi-sweet styles.
+The PDO is located in the Samegrelo region, where humid air from the Black Sea meets cooler currents descending from the Caucasus foothills.

 Geography & climate

-The Ojaleshi PDO is located in Samegrelo-Zemo Svaneti, primarily around the villages of Salkhino, Orbeli, and Chkhorotsku, at elevations of 200-500 meters.
-The vineyards lie on south-facing slopes overlooking the Enguri and Tskhenistskali rivers, planted in clay and loamy soils with high organic matter and good drainage.
+The Ojaleshi PDO is situated in Samegrelo-Zemo Svaneti, centered around the villages of Salkhino, Orbeli, and parts of the Chkhorotsku area.
+Vineyards lie at elevations between 200 and 500 meters, often on south-facing slopes overlooking the Enguri and Tskhenistskali river valleys.

 Authorized grape varieties